Hudl1e/Hudl1e.github.io/README.md

 ## About Me

 Hello!
-I'm a third-year math and CS student with a strong background in research.
+I'm a fourth-year math and CS student with a strong background in research.
 I’ve participated in multiple research programs and proficient with data processing, algorithms, and coding.

 I'm Super passionate about learning new skills and working with others, and I collaborate closely with Prof.Xugui Zhou from LSU and Prof.Andrew Warren from UVA.